GINO-Q: Learning an Asymptotically Optimal Index Policy for Restless Multi-armed Bandits: Related Work

-\textbf{Related Work} The success of deep RL has attracted considerable research interest in its application to practical problems that can be modeled as RMABs.
+The success of deep RL has attracted considerable research interest in its application to practical problems that can be modeled as RMABs.
 Notable examples include wireless sensor scheduling \cite{leong2020deep}, dynamic multichannel access \cite{wang2018deep, Burak2018}, intelligent building management \cite{wei2017deep}.
 However, a common limitation across these studies is the poor scalability of deep RL in RMABs.
-The experimental results presented in these papers are limited to small-scale scenarios, with the number of arms $M < 10$.
+The experimental results presented in these papers are typically restricted to small-scale scenarios, with the number of arms limited to $M < 10$.

 In the planning scenario, where the system knowledge is known, the Whittle index policy \cite{RMAB_Whittle1988} is recognized as one of the most efficient heuristic algorithms for addressing RMAB problems.
-The Whittle index policy computes an index for each state of each arm based solely on the arm’s parameters.
-This has inspired a series of studies focused on applying RL algorithms to learn Whittle indices. \citet{Fu2019Q4WI} proposed a Q-learning algorithm to learn the Whittle indices; however, their experiments revealed that the proposed algorithm struggles to accurately learn the Whittle indices.
-Subsequently, \citet{avrachenkov2022whittle} introduced Whittle-Index-Based Q-learning (WIBQ), a two-timescale stochastic approximation algorithm designed to learn the Whittle indices.
+This has inspired a series of studies focused on applying RL algorithms to learn Whittle indices.
+For example, the work in \cite{Fu2019Q4WI} studied a Q-learning algorithm to learn the Whittle indices; however, their experiments revealed that the proposed algorithm struggles to accurately learn the Whittle indices.
+Subsequently, Avrachenkov and Borkar \cite{avrachenkov2022whittle} introduced Whittle-Index-Based Q-learning (WIBQ), a two-timescale stochastic approximation algorithm designed to learn the Whittle indices.
 They proved theoretically that WIBQ converges to the Whittle indices for indexable RMABs.
-Further advancing this work, \citet{xiong2023finite} enhanced WIBQ to handle arms with large state spaces by coupling WIBQ with neural network function approximation.
-Additionally, \citet{nakhleh2021neurwin} converted the computation of Whittle indices to an optimal control problem and proposed Neurwin, a neural network-based approach for computing Whittle indices.
+Further advancing this work, Xiong and Li \cite{xiong2023finite} enhanced WIBQ to handle arms with large state spaces by coupling WIBQ with neural network function approximation.
+Additionally, Nakhleh et al. \cite{nakhleh2021neurwin} converted the computation of Whittle indices to an optimal control problem and proposed Neurwin, a neural network-based approach for computing Whittle indices.

 In practical applications, Whittle-index-based learning algorithms have been employed in adaptive video streaming \cite{xiong2022index}, wireless edge caching \cite{xiong2024whittle}, and preventive healthcare \cite{biswas2021learn}.
 Moreover, the Whittle index policy has also inspired studies on online learning for RMABs \cite{wang2023optimistic, xiong2022learning, xiong2022reinforcement}.